masonyc/Xamarin.KeyboardHelper/README.md

 # Xamarin.EnableKeyboardEffect
 This effect allows user to show/hide softkeyboard on Android/iOS platform in Xamarin.Forms

+# Prerequisite

+- Need Xamarin.Forms version 3.2.0.871581 or above

 # Setup

 - `Xamarin.EnableKeyboardEffect` Available on NuGet: https://www.nuget.org/packages/Xamarin.EnableKeyboardEffect
 - Install into your platform-specific projects (iOS/Android), and any .NET Standard 2.0 projects required for your app.
 - add ```
         xmlns:effects="clr-namespace:Xamarin.EnableKeyboardEffect;assembly=Xamarin.EnableKeyboardEffect"  ```at the top of the xaml file

 ## For iOS